zqtzt/Compound_ocean_climate_change/README.md

 Input data are stored in ` ./Codes_Fig1/ToE_data`

-Please run the followings script `plot_Fig1a.m` with MATLAB.
+Please run the following script `plot_Fig1a.m` with MATLAB.

 #### (2) Fig. 1B